-The bottom line: If you sign a release without an attorney’s advice and representation, you face the very real risk of losing your right to a proper recovery.
+The bottom line: If you sign a release without an attorney’s advice and representation, you face the very real risk of losing your right to a full and proper recovery.

 For example, if you have been hurt in a car accident, you should bring: